Professor of Music

 - +44 (0)121 331 5901

-Dingle is editor of The Cambridge History of Music Criticism and a book of conversations with Julian Anderson is in preparation.
-Chris is an experienced supervisor of research degrees to successful completion and he would like to hear from potential research/graduate students with interests that relate to his research areas.
+Chris is Associate Director of Research at Royal Birmingham Conservatoire, Director of the French Music Research Hub, a member of the Forum for 17th- and 18th-century music and a STEAMhouse Fellow.
+Chris is a highly experienced supervisor of research degrees to successful completion and he is happy to hear from potential research/graduate students with interests that relate to his research areas.

 He has given numerous talks in the UK and abroad, such as at The Proms, the RNCM, the RAM, the South Bank, King’s Place, on BBC Radio 3 and at the Greenbelt Festival.
 He is a member of the review panel for BBC Music Magazine, has broadcast for BBC Radio 3, and written for Music and Letters, Tempo, MLA Notes, The Guardian, The Independent, The Herald, The Tablet and Organists’ Review.
-He was a member of the jury for the BBC Music Magazine Awards in 2011 and 2008, and was one of the contributors to 1001 Classical Recordings you must hear before your die, Matthew Rye (ed.), Quarto Press (2007).
+He is a member of the jury for the 2020 BBC Music Magazine Awards, having previously been on the jury for 2015, 2011 and 2008, and was one of the contributors to 1001 Classical Recordings you must hear before your die, Matthew Rye (ed.), Quarto Press (2007).
 He has provided programme notes for major record companies, such as EMI and Naxos, and for numerous orchestras and organizations including the Aldeburgh Festival, BBCSO, BBC Singers, BBC Music Magazine, London Symphony Orchestra, the Philharmonia, the Proms and the Royal Scottish National Orchestra.

 Originally from Ilford, prior to joining the Conservatoire Chris was a British Academy Postdoctoral Research Fellow at the University of Sheffield, having previously been Associate Senior Lecturer and Course Leader in Music at the University of Northumbria at Newcastle.
 His graduate and postdoctoral research was all funded by the British Academy.
 In 1994 he was awarded ‘The Chancellor’s Medal’ for his research into Messiaen and his contribution to the musical life of the University of Sheffield.
 He plays piano, percussion and bass guitar, is rumoured to be a lapsed oboist and spent several years in his teens failing to master playing the organ.